Kazakh–Dzungar Wars: 1710-1719

-Second Stage (1718–1723)
+Later the death of Khan Tauke in 1718 shattered the nascent Kazakh unity.
+The Jüzes fell into a dispute over succession, and the centralized command structure collapsed.
+Seizing the opportunity presented by Kazakh disunity after Tauke's death, Tsewang Rabtan launched a new, massive invasion meeting the now-divided Kazakh forces.
+Unlike the united army envisioned at the Karakum Council, the Kazakh forces were likely disjointed, with different Jüzes and sultans acting with limited coordination.
+They gathered at Jana-Korgan for a desperate defense.
+The most devastating defeat occurred for the Kazakhs at their position at the Jana-Korgan Disaster the Kazakhs suffered a catastrophic defeat, The Dzungar victory was so complete that it paved the way for the even more devastating invasion of 1723-1726, known as the "Great Disaster" (Aqtaban Shubyryndy).

+1718–1723

+The death of Khan Tauke in 1718 left the Kazakhs without a recognized leader and plunged them into internecine strife.
+For the next several years, the Kazakh hordes were preoccupied with their internal rivalries, while the Dzungar ruler Tsewang Rabtan carefully prepared his forces for a decisive strike.
+The Kazakhs, divided and unaware of the gathering storm, were utterly unprepared for what was to come.
 The foreign policy situation for the Kazakh Khan at the end of the 17th and early 18th century was difficult.
 From the west, the Volga Kalmyks and the Yaik Cossacks constantly raided the Kazakhs, with the Siberian Cossacks and Bashkirs from the north, Bukhara and the Khiva people from the south, but the main military threat came from the east, the side of the Dzungar Khanate, whose frequent military incursions into the Kazakh lands in the early 1720s was an on alarming scale.
 A fearsome power in the east of the Dzungar Khanate, the Qing dynasty, waited for a favorable opportunity to eliminate the Dzungars.